d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 ### Training without Regularization

-Next, let's train and test the high-dimensional linear regression model.
+Next, let us train and test the high-dimensional linear regression model.
 When `lambd = 0` we do not use weight decay.
 As a result, while the training error decreases, the test error does not.
 This is a perfect example of overfitting.